philipross/philipross.github.io/_posts/2025-06-17-Retriggering-macOS-Onboarding.md

 #### 1. Create the policy for the new Application in Jamf

-Straightforward action here, but the first component needed is the policy to install the App you're looking to deploy.
+The first component needed is the policy to install the App you're looking to deploy (I did say it was straighforward!)

 The image below shows the Visual Studio Code policy enabled for deployment via Self Service.
 I want to deploy it to everyone, so I've scoped it accordingly.<br>
-I'm also using the custom trigger as I want this to be deployed on any new device enrolments straight away using Jamf Setup Manager.
+I'm also using the custom trigger to ensure the app is deployed immediately on any new device enrolments using Jamf Setup Manager.

 ![Image showing the Visual Studio Code policy setup in Jamf, scoped to 'All Managed Clients', enabled in Self Service, and setup with a custom trigger of 'jsmVSC'](/assets/img/postImages/2025-06-17/0-Policy-creation.png)